The Mary Webb Society was founded in 1972 following a public meeting at Meole Brace near Shrewsbury.

 The society has also compiled a Mary Webb archive from information previously held by individual members.
 This archive now has a permanent home at The Shropshire Archives, Shrewsbury,

-Newsletters are sent out in spring and autumn and a biannual journal, as well as details of forthcoming events.
+Newsletters are sent out in spring and autumn, as well as details of forthcoming events.

 The society is affiliated to The Alliance of Literary Societies.
 In 1997 the Mary Webb society hosted the A.G.M. in Birmingham

-The society is proud to have as its president, Dr Gladys Mary Coles, author of The Flower of Light, The definitive biography of Mary Webb, as well as other works on Mary Webb and her own extensive writing and poetry.
+The society is proud to have as its president, Dr Gladys Mary Coles, author of The Flower of Light, the most comprehensive biography of Mary Webb, as well as other works on Mary Webb and her own extensive writing and poetry.
 Dr Coles is available to lecture to other literary societies and interested groups.

 You will also find The Mary Webb Society on Facebook, so please “like” us!